 Clinical trials are designed and conducted in a variety of ways.
 A "placebo-controlled" trial is one in which the trial tests the results of a group of patients, referred to as an "arm" of the trial, receiving the drug being tested against those of an arm that receives a placebo, which is a substance of identical appearance that is not therapeutic in a medical or chemical sense.
 In a "double-blind" study, neither the researcher nor the patient knows into which arm of the trial the patient has been placed, or whether the patient is receiving the drug or the placebo.
 "Randomized" means that upon enrollment, patients are placed into one arm or the other at random by computer.
-"Parallel control" trials generally involve a study arm with a patient population that is not exposed to the study medication (i.e., is either on placebo or standard treatment protocols) for comparison to the drug being tested and groups are assigned upon patient admission to the study and remain in those groups for the duration of the study.
-An "open label" study is one where the researcher and the patient know that the patient is receiving the drug.
-A trial is said to be "pivotal" if it is designed to meet statistical criteria with respect to pre-determined "endpoints," or clinical objectives, that the sponsor believes, based usually on its interactions with the relevant regulatory authority, will be sufficient for regulatory approval.
+"Parallel control" trials generally involve a study arm with a patient population that is not exposed to the study medication (i.e., is either on placebo or standard treatment protocols) for comparison to the drug being tested and groups are assigned upon patient admission to the study arm the spectro pre-determined "endpoints," or clinical objectives, that the sponsor believes, based usually on its interactions with the relevant regulatory authority, will be sufficient for regulatory approval.
 In most cases, at least two "pivotal" Phase 3 clinical trials are necessary for approval.
 Claims regarding the superiority of one drug product over another generally must be supported by so-called head-to-head clinical trials involving comparison of one drug to another to which superiority is claimed.
 Under the PREA of 2003, an NDA also must include an assessment, generally based on clinical study data, on the safety and efficacy of a drug for all relevant pediatric populations.
 The statute provides for waivers or deferrals in certain situations but we can make no assurances that such situations will apply to us or our product candidates.

 Medical products containing a combination of new drugs, biological products, or medical devices may be regulated as "combination products" in the United States.
 A combination product generally is defined as a product comprised of components from two or more regulatory categories (e.g., drug/device, device/biologic, drug/biologic).
 Each component of a combination product is subject to the requirements established by the FDA for that type of component, whether a new drug, biologic, or device.
-In order to facilitate premarket review of combination products, the FDA designates one of its centers to have primary jurisdiction for the premarket review and regulation of both components.
+In order to facilitate premarket review of combination product, the FDA designates one of its centers to have primary jurisdiction for the premarket review and regulation of both components.
 The determination whether a product is a combination product or two separate products is made by the FDA on a case-by-case basis.
 We have had discussions with the FDA about the status of our Technosphere Insulin System as a combination product and we have been told that the FDA considers our product a combination drug/device.
 There have been some indications from the FDA that the review of a future drug marketing application for our Technosphere Insulin System will involve three separate review groups of the FDA: (1) the Metabolism and Endocrine Drug Products Division; (2) the Pulmonary Drug Products Division; and (3) the Center for Devices and Radiological Health within the FDA that reviews Medical Devices.
 Although the FDA has not made an official final decision in this regard, we currently understand that the Metabolic and Endocrine Drug Products Division will be the lead group and obtain consulting reviews from the other two FDA groups.